gravitational/teleport/rfd/00XX-proxy-peering.md

 Since each proxy already keeps a cache of `Servers` there will be no additional mechanism required to replicate this information.

 Each agent will be responsible for updating the `ProxyID` as it connects and reconnects to proxy servers.
 This will be done over the existing periodic heartbeats to the auth server.
-If `proxy_peering` is not enabled in the `ClusterNetworkingConfig` the `ProxyID` should not be included.
+If the `proxy_peering` tunnel strategy is not configured in the `ClusterNetworkingConfig` the `ProxyID` should not be included.

 The `Nonce` will start at 0 and be incremented with each update sent to the auth server.
 On each restart of the teleport agent a new `NonceID` will be randomly generated.
 The auth server will reject any updates where the `heartbeat.nonce < previous.nonce && heartbeat.nonce_id == previous.nonce_id`.